While I was preparing for a VBAC after my first cesarean, I started being asked a question that I didn’t understand at first.

 A special scar is an incision made other than a low transverse incision.
 There are three types of special scars.

-Is an incision that can be done anywhere in the middle of the uterus.
-Although. classical incisions are not as common they are still being done today with breech babies or preterm babies.
+This incision is done anywhere in the middle of the uterus.
+Although classical incisions are not as common they are still being done today with breech babies or preterm babies.

 T and J incision

 These scar types happen when a surgeon needs more room to get the baby out after they have done a low transverse incision.
 The look like a “T” or a “J”.
 Sometimes they happen on accident as well.
 These scar types are rare.